 Do not think summer jobs as a form of income.
-Instead, these kinds of jobs helps you to know more about the industry.
+Instead, these kinds of jobs help you to know more about the industry.
 These types of jobs can also influence your future choices.
-It is crucial for your future to apply to jobs that you think are more nearer to the industry that you wish to work as a full time employee.
+Your future must apply to jobs that you think are more nearer to the industry that you wish to work as a full time employee.

 3. Try to travel to different places for a summer job:

-For example: try applying for a job at a museum, since this is related to the tourism industry, you might get lots of chances for going on trips, hiking and spending time travelling.
+For example: Try applying for a job at a museum, since this is related to the tourism industry, you might get lots of chances for going on trips, hiking and spending time traveling.
 Also, these jobs give you a chance to meet new people from different parts of the world.
-Get to know about the different jobs that are available in your locality
+Get to know about the different jobs that are available in your locality.

 4. Clean up after yourself online: